oras-project/oras/test/e2e/README.md

 ### 7. Adding New Tests
 Two suites will be maintained for E2E testing:
 - command: contains test specs for single oras command execution
+- auth: contains test specs similar to command specs but specific to auth.
+It cannot be ran in parallel with command suite specs
 - scenario: contains featured scenarios with several oras commands execution

 Inside a suite, please follow below model when building the hierarchical collections of specs: